hibernateInSpring/hibernateInSpring.github.io/README.md

 # hibernateInSpring.github.io
 ##My own page
-this is a static html project for myself.
+this is a static html project for [myself]: hibernateInSpring.github.io ('my page url').